ABOUT THE PROJECT

-The training and career development center will have nine modular learning labs along with a central community space.
+The eMPower Academy will have nine modular learning labs along with a central community space.
 Some of the career and life skills that will be a part of each learning lab are overviewed below.

 Meal preparation, cooking, serving, setting tables, dining room and dish cleaning, order accuracy, customer service, following procedures, communication

 Counting, organizing, documenting, stacking, assembly, packaging, light hand tool training, work safety instruction, teamwork, time management

 Typing, basic computer skills, personal use of social media, job search training, virtual meeting and networking, smartphone use, internet safety, self-responsibility